Kentucky motorcycle riders lack the protection of an enclosed vehicle, and are more likely to be seriously injured or killed in a crash.

 When an injured motorcycle rider calls us, we travel immediately to begin working on the case.
 You can call our law firm without obligation even on the weekends.
 Having an experienced motorcycle accident lawyer on your side can be crucial so you collect the damages you deserve.

 At our law firm, no stone is left unturned and we will evaluate your case for free with our contact form or call us 7 days a week at (888) 782-9090.
-We have offices in Bowling Green, Glasgow, Greenville and Russellville, Kentucky, but we travel throughout Kentucky and Tennessee to meet with our injured clients.
+We have offices in Bowling Green, Glasgow, Greenville, Kentucky, but we travel throughout Kentucky and Tennessee to meet with our injured clients.

 More often than not, it is the negligence of another driver that causes a motorcycle accident.
 The most common causes of motorcycle wrecks in Kentucky include: